Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Results

 \subsection{Analysis of feature learning.}

-To better understand the need for a new loss function $L(\Phi)$ (Eq. \ref{loss}) and how it affects DQN's feature learning, three experiments are performed (Fig. \ref{fig:features}): (A) in a one-decision-point CT-graph, (B) in a two-decision-point CT-graph the standard loss of DQN loss function, and finally (C) a two-decision-point CT-graph with the newly proposed loss function.
-Fig.\ \ref{fig:features}(A) shows the learned feature space output throughout one episode.
+To better understand the need for a new loss function $L(\Phi)$ (Eq. \ref{loss}) and how it affects feature learning ($v_{b}$ from Fig. \ref{fig:MOHQA}), three experiments are performed (Fig. \ref{fig:features}): (A) in a one-decision-point CT-graph, (B) in a two-decision-point CT-graph with confounding observations, both using the standard DQN's loss function, and finally (C) a two-decision-point CT-graph with confounding observations and the newly proposed loss function.
+Each of the snapshots of learned feature space were taken after the agent started consistently scoring maximum reward.

+Fig. \ref{fig:features}(A) shows the learned feature space output throughout one episode.
 As expected, DQN learns similar high level features from different observations if those require the same action.
-In particular, wait states that require the wait-action $a^0$ are distinguishable from decision points that require act-actions.
+Wait states that require the wait-action $a^0$ are distinguishable from decision points that require act-actions.

-A similar situation is observed in a longer CT-graph with two decision points in Fig.\ \ref{fig:features}(B).
+A similar situation is observed in a longer CT-graph with two decision points and confounding observations Fig. \ref{fig:features}(B).
 In this case, the two decision points had unique observations, thus making the problem observable, but only at decision points.
-DQN learns the same features for wait states and decision points.
+DQN learns two distinct features spaces one for wait states and one for decision points.
 This is reasonable because these two state types require either action $a^0$ (wait state) or actions $a^1$ or $a^2$ in the decision point.
 However, the network is unable to distinguish between two decision points due to issues with propagating TD-error through confounding wait states.
-This confusion between the first and the second decision point highlights an interesting consideration: if DQN cannot learn the path to the reward, it cannot also learn the separate features that would enable correct decisions.
+This confusion between the first and the second decision point highlights a problem DQN faces when trying to solve confounding POMDPs: if DQN cannot learn the path to the reward, it cannot also learn the separate features that would enable correct decisions.